Show All Answers

 You'll use the new account and customer numbers on your paper bill to create an online profile.
 Start the process at www.cogs.us/epay.

-All utility bills issued by the City are getting upgraded to the new billing system, this includes water/sewer, electric, and existing downtown trash accounts.
-Once the Pay as You Throw trash and recycling system is in place, those will also be issued through this system.
+All utility bills issued by the City are issued through the new billing system, this includes water/sewer, electric, and trash accounts.

 Payments may be made online, by mail, via automated phone service, in person, and at the drop boxes at City Hill.
 Customers may also pay via direct debit (automatic) payments at no additional charge.